The Power of Attorney

 A power of attorney is an authorization for one person—the attorney in fact—to act on behalf of another person—the principal.
+Because the attorney in fact is acting as an agent, questions of agent liability to third parties can arise when the agent enters into contracts or other agreements on the principal’s behalf.
 A power of attorney may be general, meaning that the attorney in fact has broad powers to act on the principal’s behalf in a wide array of circumstances, or limited, meaning that the attorney in fact may only act on behalf of the principal in narrowly defined circumstances such as at a specific real estate closing.

 As an aside, an attorney in fact is distinguishable from an attorney at law, which is what is commonly meant by the term “attorney.”
 Unlike an attorney at law, an attorney in fact does not have to be a lawyer.